xianchen2/Analyzing_10GB_of_Yelp_Reviews_Data/README.md

 ## Analysis
   Part I: Installation and Initial Setup

-  Part II: Analyzing Categories
+  Part II: Analyzing Categories (Business dataset)
   - how many unique categories are represented in this dataset?
   - What are the top 20 most popular categories by business?

   Part III:  Do Yelp Reviews biased from the average rating?
+(Review dataset)
+  - Is it true that people who write a review are those who are more dissatisfied or more satisfied with the service received？

-  Part IV: Analzing Users
+  Part IV: Analzing Users (User dataset)
   - What is the number of users by years of using Yelp？
   - What are the states with the most reviewers?

-## Cluster and Notebook Configs
+## Cluster and Notebook Configurations

 ![ScreenShot](https://github.com/xianchen2/Analyzing_10Gb_of_Yelp_Reviews_Data/blob/master/Cluster%20Configuration.png)